 What Seabass stays within a temperature range of 58°F to 65°F. They do not like venturing into waters of higher or lower temperatures.

 White Seabass likes to stay close to the shores.
-You can hunt them in the kelp beds, as they stay within 10-25 depth.
+You can hunt them in the kelp beds, as they stay within 10-25 depths.
 They will try to stay near the top if there is little or no current.

 Red snappers are hardy fellows that like to stay with a temperature range of 55°F to 65°F. They can handle the temperature in the lower end of 50°F and as high as 72°F.